 One of my client’s calls it the “color crazies”.

-Why is the painting process so painful?
+Why is selecting paint colors so painful?
 For so many people, thinking about painting a room or two brings a level of anxiety that induces sheer panic.
 But it doesn’t have to be that way!
 If you arm yourself with a little bit of knowledge, selecting paint colors for your next project will be easy!

 Tip #1: Read the chips

-The first step in learning how to select paint colors like a pro is understanding how to “read” paint chips.
+The first step to selecting paint colors like a pro is understanding how to “read” paint chips.

 Tip #2: Flip your chip